No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits: Discussion

 \section{Discussion}

-In this paper we present and prove two theorems that impose a constraint on existing fault tolerant Clifford architectures like fold transversal gadgets and code automorphisms.
-Firstly, we show that no stabilizer code has a transversal Clifford implementation of the full Clifford group on multiple logical qubits or a fold transversal Clifford implementation of the full Clifford group on more than two logical qubits.
-We also study code automorphisms which are physical gadgets made up of transversal Clifford gates followed by a permutation of physical qubits and show that there exists no stabilizer code that admits the full Clifford group on multiple logical qubits implemented using code automorphisms.
-We then introduce the notion of $k$-fold transversal gadgets and show that in order to implement the full Clifford group on $k$ logical qubits we need at least $k$-fold transversal gadgets at the physical. \\ \\ A $k$-fold transversal gadget can, in the worst case, propagate a single qubit error on to $k$ physical qubits.
-Stabilizer codes which encode multiple logical qubits within a single code block are desirable not only to reduce qubit overheads but also because they provide other advantages such as a more flexible code switching and gauge fixing framework.
-It is also desirable to be able to perform the full Clifford group with a simple implementation, such as a $k$-fold transversal implementation for small $k$.
-However, here we show that finding stabilizer codes which have both the above desired properties is not possible within the fault tolerant frameworks considered in this paper.
-Thus, in order to do the full Clifford group on multiple logical qubits we need more complex fault tolerant constructions. \\ \\ Moreover, the theorems established in this work have important implications for the addressability of stabilizer codes encoding multiple logical qubits.
-In particular, since addressable logical H, S and CNOT gates acting on all logical qubits generate the full logical Clifford group, our results imply that no stabilizer code can admit a fully addressable implementation of these gates on all logical qubits using only Clifford transversal constructions or code automorphisms. \\ \\
+In this paper we present and prove two theorems that impose constraints on existing fault-tolerant Clifford architectures such as fold-transversal gadgets and code automorphisms.
+Firstly, we show that no stabilizer code has a transversal Clifford implementation of the full Clifford group on multiple logical qubits or a fold-transversal Clifford implementation of the full Clifford group on more than two logical qubits.
+We also study code automorphisms, which are physical gadgets made up of transversal Clifford gates followed by a permutation of physical qubits, and show that there exists no stabilizer code that admits the full Clifford group on multiple logical qubits implemented using code automorphisms.
+We then introduce the notion of $k$-fold transversal gadgets and show that, in order to implement the full Clifford group on $k$ logical qubits, we need at least $k$-fold transversal gadgets at the physical level.

+A $k$-fold transversal gadget can, in the worst case, propagate a single-qubit error onto $k$ physical qubits.
+Stabilizer codes encoding multiple logical qubits within a single code block are desirable not only to reduce qubit overheads but also because they provide advantages such as more flexible code-switching and gauge-fixing frameworks.
+It is also desirable to perform the full Clifford group with a simple implementation, such as a $k$-fold transversal implementation for small $k$.
+However, here we show that finding stabilizer codes with both of these desired properties is not possible within the fault-tolerant frameworks considered in this paper.
+Thus, to implement the full Clifford group on multiple logical qubits, we need more complex fault-tolerant constructions.